amadsen/autocluster/README.md

 ## Use

-*Autocluster should only be used from a single module in a given process - if two modules running in the same process try to use autocluster it will throw an Error.*
+*Autocluster should only be used from a single module in a given process - if two modules running in the same process try to use Autocluster it will throw an Error.*

 Using Autocluster is fairly simple.
 Autocluster exports a function that you pass a cluster configuration to.
 Autocluster then builds a cluster matching that configuration.
 It looks something like this

 ~~~javascript
 var autocluster = require("../index.js"),
     http = require("http");

 autocluster({
       master: "./lib/master-module.js",
       workers: [{